 The proforma reports are only as accurate as the marketing sales forecasts.
-If you enter a Forecast that is unrealistically high, the proformas will take that forecast and project unrealistic revenue.
+If you enter a forecast that is unrealistically high, the proformas will take that forecast and project unrealistic revenue (see "10 Forecasting" for more information).

-Balance Sheet
+6.1 Balance Sheet